ErikKarlkvist/FootballTown/Report3.md

 * Create Article views for Events and News
 * Create feed views for Events, News, Matches and Ranks
 * Testing the created components
+* Create the home page
+* Ovehaul the look of the application